You need time to pay

 Seeking time to pay

-Debt Collection Agencies have broadly the same powers as HMRC to agree time to pay of up to 12 months.
+These agencies have broadly the same powers as HMRC to agree time to pay of up to 12 months.
 But they are not tax experts, and may not understand how the debt has arisen.
-Any queries about the amount should be raised with HMRC.
+Any queries about the amount should be raised directly with HMRC.

-Debt Collection Agencies are authorised to contact taxpayers by phone and letter; they are not authorised to carry out personal visits.
+Debt collection agencies are office based and can contact taxpayers by telephone, SMS text and letter.
+They will never carry out personal visits to your home or business ( HMRC does not use any private sector bailiffs to make personal visits in order to recover debts).The agencies are regulated by the Financial Conduct Authority and are bound by HMRC processes and guidance.
 If the Debt Collection Agency fails to reach an agreement with a taxpayer they will refer the case back to HMRC to consider further enforcement action.
 Sometimes HMRC asks Debt Collection Agencies to collect only part of a debt; this means that the amount being pursued may not be the total amount due.

-Depending on your circumstances you might ask DM for:
+Depending on your circumstances you may ask DM for:

 • suspension of collection action for a period